InvoiceFox/InvoiceFox-superfolder/README.md

 #InvoiceFox Superfolder

 Downloads invoice PDF-s with id-s from 100 to 110 (inclusive).
+Formats can be pdf, odt and doc.

-    ./download 100 110
+    ./download 100 110 pdf

 Prints first 10 PDF-s in local folder.
 Withouth "go" it just displays which it will print.